 Bone marrow.
 The soft, spongy tissue found in bone cavities.

 Lymph nodes.
 Small organs shaped like beans, which are located all over the body and connect via

 the lymphatic vessels.

-Lymph vessels.
-A network of channels all over the body that carry lymphocytes to the lymphoid organs
+Lymphatic vessels.
+A network of channels all over the body that carries lymphocytes to the lymphoid organs

 Spleen.
-A fist-sized organ located in the left side of the belly.
+A fist-sized organ located in the belly (abdominal) cavity.

 Tonsils.
 Two oval masses in the back of the throat.

 Antibiotics can be used to help your child's immune system fight infections by bacteria.

 But antibiotics don’t work for infections caused by viruses.
 Antibiotics were developed